Quantitative marked length spectrum rigidity: Introduction

+\begin{rem} As in the previous theorem, we only assume the marked length spectra of our metrics are close; we do not assume the metrics themselves are close in any $C^k$ topology in constrast to \cite{GL19, GKL22}.
+However, the hypotheses of Theorem \ref{mainthm} hold in particular if $g$ is also a metric on $N$ satisfying $\Vert g - g_0 \Vert_{C^3(N)} \leq R_0$, where $R_0$ is any fixed, but not necessarily small, constant.
+Moreover, the estimates for $\Vert d F(v) \Vert$ in \eqref{lipest} can in principle be computed explicitly in terms of $\eps$, the $C^3$ distance $\Vert g - g_0 \Vert_{C^3(N)}$, and the diameter, injectivity radius and sectional curvature bounds of the locally symmetric space $(N, g_0)$. \end{rem}

-In \cite[Theorem A]{ham99symplectic}, Hamenst{\"a}dt proves that two negatively curved manifolds with the same marked length spectrum have the same volume, provided one of the manifolds has geodesic flow with $C^1$ Anosov splitting, a condition which holds in particular for locally symmetric spaces.
-(The \emph{Anosov splitting} of the geodesic flow on the unit tangent bundle $T^1N$ refers to the flow-invariant decomposition of $T T^1N$ into the stable, unstable and flow directions; see the introduction to \cite{ham99symplectic}.)
+In \cite[Theorem A]{ham99symplectic}, Hamenst{\"a}dt proves that two negatively curved manifolds with the same marked length spectrum have the same volume, provided one of the manifolds has geodesic flow with $C^1$ Anosov splitting (instead of only H{\"o}lder); this condition holds in particular for locally symmetric spaces, as well as for quarter-pinched manifolds more generally \cite{hirschpugh1975C1}.

 Thus, if $M$ and $N$ satisfy the assumptions of Theorem \ref{mainthm} for $\eps = 0$, they must have the same volume.
 Then, since the marked length spectrum determines the topological entropy of the geodesic flow, the fact that the two manifolds are isometric follows from the celebrated entropy rigidity theorem of Besson--Courtois--Gallot \cite{BCGnegcurv, BCGGAFA}.